October 31, 2003

 Objects of desire?

-'the high priestess of feminism'.
+I have a confession to make.
+I've never read The Female Eunuch.
+I guess I'm a post-feminist who takes for granted the gains that Germaine Greer and her generation of radical feminists won for us.
+I am, of course, aware of her reputation as 'the high priestess of feminism'.
 So I've been struggling to figure out what my reaction is towards her ideas about beautiful boys, rehashed in Spectrum last weekend (smh, no direct link) as she spruiks her latest book.
 I've been annoyed to find that my position is uncomfortably close to Miranda Devine's.

 The gist of Greer's argument is that feminism hasn't gone far enough in reclaiming the male as a sex object.
 Only she doesn't mean grown men, she means boys.
 Says Greer: "Somewhere along the line we got hooked on the female form and lost our ability to delight in the fleeting beauty of the boy."
 Or perhaps somewhere along the line Germaine lost the plot.